sudheerpalyam/stock_stream_processing/README.md

 ###
 Proposed Data Engineering Framework for ThroughWorks, as part for a technical assessment.

-Currently focusing on performing Moving Averages on Streaming Market Stock data, but this framework is generally applicable for any Data Engineering, Machine Learning Engineering tasks.
+Currently focusing on performing Moving Averages on Streaming Market Stock data, but this framework is generally extendable for any Data Engineering, Machine Learning Engineering tasks.

 @author: Sudheer Palyam

+### Problem Statement
+    Design and implement a Scalable, Distributed, Complete solution accepting input data feed and perform ***moving averages*** which helps identifying trends in Stock Market.

+#### Technologies chosen:  Apache Spark 2.3, Scala 2.11, SBT 1.0, Kafka 2.0.0

 ### Analysis of Structured Streaming Sliding Window based aggregates: